dzackgarza/Notes/Class_Notes/2019/Analysis/CourseNotes.md

 We now need to argue that $a_n = \inner{x}{u_n}$

 If $N$ is large enough, in particular $N \geq n$, then we have the identity $\abs{\inner{x}{u_n} - a_n} = \abs{\inner{x}{u_n} - \inner{S_N}{u_n}  } = \abs{ \inner{x - S_N}{u_n} } \leq \norm{x - S_N} \to 0$.

+> Note: should be able to translate this to statements about epsilons almost immediately!